-Why heart attacks are misdiagnosed
+Why are heart attacks misdiagnosed?

 Myocardial infarction does not always present with crushing central chest pain radiating to the left arm.
 Atypical presentations — particularly in women, younger patients, and people with diabetes — are a significant source of missed diagnoses.
 Common atypical presentations include: